kstenschke/didgeridoo/README.md

 ## What does it do?

-Generates and plays a random sound that (almost) resembles a didgeridoo.
+Generates and plays random sounds.

 This project is an experiment of playing with audio generation, w/o any specific goal but having some fun.